j2thex/j2thex.github.io/collections/_posts_en/2025-01-08-eating-your-own-dogfood.md

 Remember that while dogfooding is powerful, it shouldn't replace professional QA testing.
 Think of it as an additional layer of validation that brings unique insights from real-world usage.

-## Making it happen

-Starting a dogfooding program requires careful planning and execution.
-Begin by defining clear objectives and success metrics.
-Create a diverse testing team that includes both technical and non-technical users, and make sure leadership actively participates to set the example.

-Establish clear feedback channels and documentation processes, but keep them simple enough that people will actually use them.
-Regular check-ins and progress tracking help maintain momentum, while a systematic approach to handling feedback ensures that valuable insights don't get lost.

-The key is to make dogfooding part of your company culture rather than treating it as just another testing phase.
-Celebrate successes, share learnings, and continuously refine the process based on what works for your team.

 ## The implementation guide

 ![Dog rejects food](/assets/images/posts/dogfood/dog-reject.gif){:width="250px"}